meranjith28/SSB/README.md

 AIM:

-To write a program to perform SSBSC modulation and demodulation using SCI LAB and study its spectral characteristics
+To write a program to perform SSBSC modulation and demodulation using SCI LAB and study its spectral characteristics.

 EQUIPMENTS REQUIRED